Mo-Selasie/Computer-Organization-and-Architecture-ARM-LEGV8-/README.md

 A first version which does not include any pipelining is also included to test the basic functionality of the cpu.

 ## Usage
-To use `PipelinedCPU1` in your VHDL project:
-1. **Include the Entity**: Make sure `PipelinedCPU1` is included in your VHDL project files.
-2. **Instantiate the Entity**: Create an instance of `PipelinedCPU1` in your VHDL testbench or top-level file.
-3. **Connect the Ports**: Map the external signals to the entity's ports appropriately.
-4. **Simulate**: Run the simulation using your preferred VHDL simulator (e.g., ModelSim, GHDL).
+Run the simulation using your preferred VHDL simulator (e.g., ModelSim, GHDL).
-With GHDL, run *make p1* or *make p2* to run either imem entities, then run
+With GHDL, run *make p1* or *make p2* to run either imem entities, then run *make clean* to clean .ghw files afterwards.

 ## Features
 - **Pipelined Architecture**: Implements a basic pipelined structure, enhancing processing speed and efficiency.